 GRANT had a tough offensive outing, but nothing that will add or detract from his place in the rotation.

 Uncharacteristically, Rob has struggled a bit from the field in the preseason.
-The spacing of the two teams Boston has faced so far this preseason has made it difficult for him to shine, but he did a great job of course correcting.
-He hit a few nice jumpers and showed off some hustle and vision.
-I’m excited for him to be the starting center on opening night.
+The spacing of the two teams Boston’s faced has made it difficult for his skill set to shine, but he did a great job of course correcting.
+He hit a few nice jumpers and did a great job of hustling.
+Excited for him to be the starting center on opening night.

 — Boston Celtics (@celtics) October 13, 2021